-Interlock Architectures — Pt.
-1: What do those categories really mean?
+Interlock Architectures — Part 1: What do those categories really mean?

-In 1995 CEN published an important standard for machine builders — EN 954–1, “Safety of Machinery — Safety Related Parts of Control Systems — Part 1: General Principles for Design”.
+In 1996 CEN published an important standard for machine builders – EN 954-1, “Safety of Machinery – Safety Related Parts of Control Systems – Part 1: General Principles for Design?
+[1].
 This standard set the stage for defining control reliability in machinery safeguarding systems, introducing the Reliability categories that have become ubiquitous.
-So what do these categories mean, and how are they applied under the latest machinery standard, ISO 13849–1?
+So what do these categories mean, and how are they applied under the latest machinery functional safety standard, ISO 13849-1 [2]?

-The categories are used to describe system architectures for safety related control systems.
-Each architecture carries with it a range of reliability performance that can be related to the degree of risk reduction you are expecting to achieve with the system.
+The categories are used to describe system architectures for safety-related control systems.
+Each architecture carries a range of reliable performance related to the degree of risk reduction you are expecting to achieve with the system.
 These architectures can be applied equally to electrical, electronic, pneumatic, hydraulic or mechanical control systems.

 Historical Circuits